How To Make A Payment

 You have several options when making a payment:

-Web: Log onto UAOnline to pay with your Visa, Mastercard, Discover, debit card, or checking account.
+Web: Log onto UAOnline to pay with all major credit cards or a checking account.

-By Mail: Send payments clearly marked to ensure it is credited to the proper student account to:
+By Mail: Send check payments, clearly marked to ensure it is credited to the proper student account, to:

 UAF Office of the Bursar